sjchow97/Newsfeed/README.md

+# Introduction

 Seeder scripts are found in an app's management/commands path.
 Ensure there is an **init**.py file in each these subdirectories, even if they are empty!

-To seed the database: python manage.py seed
+To seed the database: `python manage.py seed`

-Start the app: python manage.py runserver

 Head to http://localhost:8000/accounts/login/